18F/handbook/pages/training-and-development/index.md

 GSA provides free coaching services to any federal employee.
 There are three avenues:
 - You can request a GSA coach.
 Located throughout the agency, GSA coaches hold various roles and offer coaching in addition to their main assignments.
 - You can get paired with a coach at another agency via the Federal Coaching Network.
-- Employees who are GS-14 or above can find a coach through the Treasury Executive Institute (TEI).

 To learn more about the GSA coaching program offerings and to get connected with a coach, visit the [GSA Coaching Services InSite page](https://insite.gsa.gov/employee-resources/training-and-development/developmental-services/organizational-development/coaching-services).